The article featured this photograph of Santos:

 Proud has the face of a guy who got picked on in junior high, and the body of a cartoon superhero.

-But bear in mind that it's awfully hard to develop such chiseled, bulging muscles while swimming six or so miles per day.
+Bear in mind that it's awfully hard to develop such chiseled, bulging muscles while swimming six or so miles per day.
 Daily hard swimming workouts tend to wear one down and result in long, relatively slender, loose muscle, not the kind of muscle which would look at home on a body-building stage.
 Contrast the swimmers pictured above with the following examples of world class swimmers with more typical swimmers' builds.

 Jack Conger, the American record holder in the 200 yard butterfly: